mcgnly/DeveloperDocumentation/Android/Reference.md

 # The relayr Android SDK

 The relayr Android SDK provides Android app developers with a number of programmatic access points into the relayr API.
-API.
 Simpy follow the steps below to install the framework and integrate it into your project.

 ## A Few Words of Introduction